 Beginning in 2018, Blue Cross Blue Shield of Michigan (BCBSM) allocated 10% of its Pay-For-Performance (P4P) Program to an episode of care spending metric based on Michigan Value Collaborative (MVC) claims data.
 This metric measured hospital performance using price-standardized, risk-adjusted 30-day total episode payments for BCBSM Preferred Provider Organization (PPO), BCBSM Medicare Advantage, Blue Care Network (BCN) Health Maintenance Organization (HMO), BCN Medicare Advantage, and Medicare Fee-For-Service (FFS).
-In 2022, the BCBSM P4P Quarterly Workgroup approved changes to how hospitals are evaluated in future program cycles.
+In 2022, BCBSM approved the addition of claims-based value metrics in program years (PYs) 2024 and 2025.
+These value metrics are evidence-based, actionable measures that show variability across the state.
+In 2024, the BCBSM P4P Quarterly Workgroup approved changes to how hospitals are evaluated in the PY26-27 cycle, including the addition of a health equity metric.
+This document outlines the evaluated components in the PY26-27 cycle.